julzinsights/julzinsightcom3/content/_index.md

     section_id: hero
     title: >-
       Julz Insight is an independet studio focused on building impactful products and providing top of the industry class service.
-We are here to help you make the shift from now to next.
+Make the shift from now to next.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's